April 2018 Activity Dates

 Mini-Jaffas is for parents with pre-school children.
 Mini-Jaffas meet

-in All Saints' Church Longstanton at 10.30am. for a short informal time of worship
+in the Longstanton Village Institute at 10.30am. for a short informal time of worship followed

-other parents within the local community.
-Those who have had their children baptised will find this a great way of keeping
+within the local community.
+Those who have had their children baptised will find this a great way of keeping their baptismal

 What exactly is Mini JAFFA?